-This German passport was issued 1934 at the Consulate General in Zurich / Switzerland to Leo Neumann (I do have also another one in his name and one for his wife).
+This German passport was issued in 1934 at the Consulate General in Zurich / Switzerland to Leo Neumann (I do have also another one in his name and one for his wife).
 As you can see the big red “J” on page one, we know he was a Jew.
-But Switzerland was for him not any more a safe place when fleeing from the Nazis as Leo was EXPELLED by the Swiss Alien Police to leave Switzerland.
+But Switzerland was for him not anymore a safe place when fleeing from the Nazis as Leo was EXPELLED by the Swiss Alien Police to leave Switzerland.

 Most interesting here is the reason from the Alien Police as the stamp is saying “Foreign infiltration”!
-Switzerland was pushing him out of the country because they had “too much foreigners”.
+Switzerland was pushing him out of the country because they had “too many foreigners”.
 Considering that the Nazis already implemented systematic repression on Jews by 1933 the order from neutral Switzerland to expel him is most significant and life-threatening!

-Independent Commission of Experts Switzerland – Second World War: Switzerland and Refugees in the Nazi Era.
+Independent Commission of Experts Switzerland – Second World War: Switzerland and Refugees in the Nazi-Era.
 Bern, 1999.
 ISBN 3-908661-07-2